Nitya-Kalloli/Ecommerce_website/README.md

 The Nike Store website is designed to showcase and sell various Nike shoe collections.
 It features a modern and responsive design, making it accessible on different devices.

 # Features 🚀
-1.Display of different shoe collections (Air Force, Jordan, Blazer, Crater, Hippie).
+1. Display of different shoe collections (Air Force, Jordan, Blazer, Crater, Hippie).
-Interactive slider for showcasing featured products.
+2. Interactive slider for showcasing featured products.
-Product details page with options for color and size selection.
+3. Product details page with options for color and size selection.
-Checkout process with payment information.
+4. Checkout process with payment information.

 # Installation 🛠️
 1. Clone the repository: git clone https://github.com/Nitya-Kalloli/nike-store.git